View our entire library of updates and reviews on Cognos new features.

-IBM is putting out updates to Cognos Analytics at a rapid rate, with five releases during 2016.
+IBM put out updates to Cognos Analytics at a rapid rate, with five releases during 2016.
 Release 6, also known as 11.0.6, is the first of 2017.
 Each release is a combination of new features and bug fixes, designed to be installed on top of an existing installation.
 Releases can be skipped, making it possible to upgrade to the most current version without installing previous releases.

 The new features in R6 fall into five broad categories that support IBM’s vision for pervasive analytics and self-service reporting.